Tenambit - East Maitland

 Educational outcomes in Tenambit - East Maitland fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Tenambit - East Maitland's 5 schools have a combined enrollment of 2,690 students.
-The area has typical Australian school conditions (ICSEA: 981) with balanced educational opportunities.
-It includes 2 primary, 2 secondary, and 1 K-12 school.
-School capacity exceeds residential needs at 25.6 places per 100 residents compared to the regional average of 17.8, indicating it serves as an educational center for the broader region.
+Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 7.1% in secondary education, and 3.8% pursuing tertiary education.
+Tenambit - East Maitland's 5 schools have combined enrollment reaching 2,690 students as of the latest data point.
+The area demonstrates typical Australian school conditions (ICSEA: 981) with balanced educational opportunities.
+The educational mix includes 2 primary, 2 secondary, and 1 K-12 school.
+School capacity exceeds typical residential needs (25.6 places per 100 residents vs 17.7 regionally), indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education